-You and your child’s other parent may not always agree on everything and may have different views on, for example, what your child eats, what other adults your child spends time with and when they go to bed.
-These are things you may have to learn to compromise on but if you have concerns over your child’s safety or health while with their other parent you should get advice.
-As a parent your first responsibility is to your child so if you believe they have been harmed, or may come to harm, while with their other parent you can stop them visiting.
+If you believe your child has been harmed, or may come to harm, while with their other parent you can stop them visiting.
 You can also contact your local social work department or the police for help.
-This is a serious situation and may require going to court so you should also seek advice from a solicitor.
+This is a serious situation and may result in legal intervention so you should also seek advice from a solicitor.

 If a court decides there are concerns over a child’s safety while with a parent, they may stop contact altogether or ask that visits take place in a contact centre.

 Contact Social Work or the Police if you believe your child is in danger.

 Contact centres provide a place for you to either drop off your child for contact outside the centre (a supported handover) or to remain at the centre itself (supported or supervised contact).

 Parent do not have to meet each other.
 Centre staff can meet your child on arrival and take them to meet their other parent in a family friendly space.
 Your child can bring along their own toys and games.

 At the end of the contact your child will can be brought back to you by staff.

 To find the contact centre nearest to you, contact: